ksyzzy/RecipeAdviser/README.md

 # RecipeAdviser
 RecipeAdviser is a Flutter application which holds your dish recipes and advises you on what to eat based on your preferences for the following days.
-The development hasn't started yet but will do so soon.
+The development hasn't started yet but hopefully will soon.

-# Project backlog
-You can find the project backlog [here](https://trello.com/b/1eZE9791) on Trello.